-Phrasal verbs are two or more words that together act as a completely new word, with a meaning separate from the original words.
-For example, pick up means to “grab” or “lift,” very different from the definitions of pick and up alone.
+Phrasal verbs are two or more words that together act as a completely new verb with a meaning separate from those of the original words.
+For example, pick up means to grab or lift, very different from the definitions of pick and up alone.

 For multilingual speakers, in particular, phrasal verbs are one of the most difficult topics in learning English.
-To help simplify this complicated issue, what follows is our guide to understanding English phrasal verbs, including a list of the most common ones.
+To help simplify this complicated subject, what follows is our guide to understanding English phrasal verbs, including a list of the most common ones.

 What is a phrasal verb?

 A phrasal verb combines a normal verb with an adverb or a preposition, referred to as the particle of the phrasal verb, to create an entirely new verbal phrase—the phrasal verb.
 The meaning of a phrasal verb is usually unrelated to the meanings of the words that compose it, so think of a phrasal verb as an entirely new and independent word.

 When used in a sentence, phrasal verbs act the same as other verbs for conjugation and placement purposes, although they do have special grammatical rules regarding word order, which we talk about below.
 Phrasal verbs can be conjugated into every type of verb form, so you can use them anywhere you could use a normal verb.

 Let’s look at the phrasal verb get over as an example.
 The verb get alone means to acquire, and the preposition over alone usually refers to being higher than or going above something.
 However, put them together and the phrasal verb get over means to recover from or overcome something, a completely new definition that’s separate from the definitions of get and over.